 U.S. President Donald Trump (Xinhua file photo/Yin Bogu)

 WASHINGTON, Aug.
-11 (Xinhua) -- U.S. President Donald Trump said on Friday he would not rule out a "military option" in Venezuela, a claim seemingly contradictory to the view of his top national security adviser.
+11 (Xinhua) -- U.S. President Donald Trump said on Friday he would not rule out a "military option" in Venezuela.

 "We have many options for Venezuela, including a possible military option, if necessary," Trump told reporters at his golf club retreat in New Jersey, northeast of the United States.

-Meanwhile, Trump did not directly answer a question about whether the U.S. troops would lead the potential operation.
+Meanwhile, the president did not directly answer a question about whether the U.S. troops would lead the potential operation.

 "We don't talk about it," said Trump after his meeting at the golf club with State Secretary Rex Tillerson and Nikki Haley, U.S. ambassador to the United Nations.

-The Pentagon said after Trump's words that it had not received any order on Venezuela from the White House.
+The U.S. defense department Pentagon said after Trump's words that it had not received any order on Venezuela from the White House.

-A week ago, Trump's top national security adviser H. R. McMaster said in a TV show that he did not see a military intervention from any outside source as likely.
+A week ago, Trump's top national security adviser H. R. McMaster said on a TV show that he did not see a military intervention from any outside source as likely.

 Trump's remarks came amid escalating tensions between Washington and Caracas over Venezuela's National Constituent Assembly (ANC) which was formed after an election on July 30.